Are you a blogger or want to start blogging? Then you need to be using Pinterest for blogging to drive traffic to your blog!

 Tip #2 – Business Account

 Pinterest is free to use, and you have the option of a personal or business account.
-But you definitely want a business account.
-Benefits of a business account versus a personal account include access to analytics, Rich Pins (more on them below), and the ability to advertise your Pins.
+But you definitely want a business account if you’re using Pinterest for blogging!
+The benefits of a business account versus a personal account include access to analytics, Rich Pins (more on them below), and the ability to advertise your Pins.
 You can find out all about how to get a Pinterest Business account here.

 You can create a new business account or upgrade an existing personal account to a business one.
 But you may be better off starting with a brand new business account.
 If you upgrade your account from personal to business, you might need to clean up your Boards so they reflect your brand, niche, and ideal audience.
 More on this below in Board Optimization.